pypa/pip/docs/development.rst

 =================

-All pull requests and merges to 'master' branch are tested using `Travis CI`_ based on `our .travis.yml file`_.
+All pull requests and merges to 'master' branch are tested using `Travis CI`_ and `Appveyor CI`_ based on our `.travis.yml`_ and `appveyor.yml`_ files.

-Usually, a link to your specific Travis CI build appears in pull requests, but if not, you can find it on `our Travis CI Pull Requests page`_
+You can find the status and results to the CI runs for your PR on GitHub's Web UI for the pull request.
+You can also find links to the CI services' pages for the specific builds in the form of "Details" links, in case the CI run fails and you wish to view the output.

-The only way to trigger Travis to run again for a pull request, is to submit another change to the pull branch.
+To trigger CI to run again for a pull request, you can close and open the pull request or submit another change to the pull request.
+If needed, project maintainers can manually trigger a restart of a job/build.

-We also have Jenkins CI that runs regularly for certain python versions on Windows and CentOS.

 Running tests
 =============